 Gandii Baat Is Back With A BANG; Season 3 Is All About Love & Lust

 ALTBalaji's Gandii Baat created a huge buzz among the audiences.
 The much-awaited web series is back again with its third season after popular demand.
-Creating a franchise in its own, the series has enthralled its audiences and critics with unabashed and sultry narratives of relationships and human tendencies.
-It has become one of the most sought after series that depict love stories in its wild and intense form.
+Creating a franchise of its own, the series has enthralled its audiences and critics with unabashed and sultry narratives of relationships and human tendencies.
+It has become one of the most sought-after series that depicts love stories in its wild and intense form.
 The erotic pulp-fiction promises to be a seductive powerhouse of real-life stories that are considered beyond the bounds in the Indian society.

 Gandii Baat Season 3 is a four-episodic series that features Lalit Bisht, Rushali Arora, Bhawsheel Sahni, Rishikesh Ingley, Shiny Dixit, Sheeva Rana, Pallavi Mukherjee amongst others.
-In its latest season, the show explores four distinct stories centred on love, lust and acceptance.
+In its latest season, the show explores four distinct stories centered on love, lust and acceptance.

 Harpreet Weds Harpreet